Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 - Images, the images used on the website were mainly from google images.
 - Google fonts, was used for the typography, 'Rubik' and 'Poppins' were the fonts installed
-- Logo, The logo was created by myself in Adobe Ilustrator
+- Logo, The logo was created by myself in Adobe Illustrator
 - The reviews generated for testing purposes were from Empire Reviews - https://www.empireonline.com/movies/reviews/

 <br>